ezagroba/mob-testing/charters.md

 ### Photo exercise

 Get into pairs (or groups of three)
-A couple minutes each

-- Sharer: Describe a recent photo on your phone
+- Sharer: Spend a minute describing a recent photo on your phone

-- Listener(s): Write down questions, ask the most important one
+- Listener(s): Write down specific questions, ask the most important one

+- Sharer: Show the listener(s) the photo

+Switch who's the sharer and who's the listener.

 ===